 As the first silo art in South Australia was completed in 2017, the Tumby Bay Progress Association decided that this could be just the thing to get those cars to turn in off the highway.
 They were able to receive some grant funding, and the community madly fundraised to get the idea off the ground.
 Viterra, the owners of the silos, approved the use of their giant blank canvas and Argentinian artist Martin Ron was commissioned.
 The project was scheduled to take place in March, 2018.

-Painting silos was – and still is with only eight in all of South Australia – a relatively rare event, so Tumby Bay took advantage of that and turned it into a full festival, inviting more street artists to come and make their mark on blank walls all around the town.
+Painting silos was – and still is with only ten in all of South Australia – a relatively rare event, so Tumby Bay took advantage of that and turned it into a full festival, inviting more street artists to come and make their mark on blank walls all around the town.
 Community events were put on, and a whole weekend of fun and entertainment ensued, culminating with the opening of the amazing Tumby Bay silo art.